ancapdev/LightBSON.jl/README.md

 * Tested for conformance against the [BSON corpus](https://github.com/mongodb/specifications/blob/master/source/bson-corpus/bson-corpus.rst).

 ## What It Is Not
 * Generic serialization of all Julia types to BSON.
-See [BSON.jl](https://github.com/JuliaIO/BSON.jl). `LightBSON` aims for natural representations, suitable for interop with other languages and long term persistence.
+See [BSON.jl](https://github.com/JuliaIO/BSON.jl) for that functionality.
+[LightBSON.jl](README.md) aims for natural representations, suitable for interop with other languages and long term persistence.
 * Integrated with [FileIO.jl](https://github.com/JuliaIO/FileIO.jl).
 [BSON.jl](https://github.com/JuliaIO/BSON.jl) already is, and adding another with different semantics would be confusing.
 * A BSON mutation API.
 Reading and writing are entirely separate and only complete documents can be written.
 * Conversion to and from [Extended JSON](https://docs.mongodb.com/manual/reference/mongodb-extended-json/).
 This may be added later.